gumaerc-testorg/res.18-fall-2010/content/resources/lecture-6-uniform-convergence-of-power-series.md

 **Instructor/speaker:** Prof. Herbert Gross

 Ready to move on to Calculus II: Functions of Several Variables?
-Professor Gross has posted links to the next videos in the series on his [Mathematics As A Second Language](http://www.adjectivenounmath.com/index.html) website.
+Professor Gross has posted links to the next videos in the series on his {{% resource_link "38af9171-bf06-489b-8b7b-0d48fbf35f31" "Mathematics As A Second Language" %}} website.